Doctor Guillermo Mann Base

 Doctor Guillermo Mann Base (formerly Camp Shirreff) is a Chilean Antarctic research base.
 It is located on the east side of Cape Shirreff on Ioannes Paulus II Peninsula on Livingston Island in the South Shetland Islands off the Antarctic peninsula.

 It is adjacent to the Shirreff Base that is administrated by the United States.

 The base is named after the Chilean zoologist, naturalist and ecologist Guillermo Mann, who participated in 1947 on the first Chilean Antarctic Expedition.

-This base should not to be confused with the old Doctor Guillermo Mann or Spring-INACH Base from 1973 that is located in the Spring Point, Hughes Bay.
+This base should not be confused with the old Doctor Guillermo Mann or Spring-INACH Base from 1973 that is located in the Spring Point, Hughes Bay.
 Today that base is not operational.